 In July of 1979, President Jimmy Carter faced seemingly intractable problems.
 Inflation was at 13 percent.
 Gasoline lines caused Americans to wait to fill up their cars on alternating days.
 The U.S. space station Skylab was about to fall from the sky, and no one could tell for sure where it might land.
 The president’s popularity rating was at 25 percent, lower than any since Harry Truman, and a majority of his party looked forward to nominating Senator Edward Kennedy in 1980.

-Carter planned a July 4th speech to the nation.
-He postponed it, creating a greater sense of anticipation.
-Then for the next ten days, he retreated to Camp David in the Maryland mountains where he hosted an array of leaders in business, economics, religion, and politics, and solicited advice on what he should do next.
+Carter had planned a major energy speech to be given the week of Independence Day.
+He canceled it, creating a greater sense of anticipation.
+Then for the next ten days, he remained at Camp David in the Maryland mountains where he hosted an array of leaders in business, economics, religion, and politics, and solicited advice on what he should do next.

 On July 15th, Carter came down from the mountains and gave what came to be known as the “Malaise Speech,” even though he never used the word in his televised address to the nation.
 Surprising viewers, who were expecting a laundry list of proposals to deal with the energy crisis, Carter took a different tack.